alexqguo/pizza-box-game/README.md

 ## Remaining sequence of work
 * Fix quarter showing up on top of the new shape
 * Ensure check once new shape is being created
-* Tooltip on local/remote on the join game form
 * If you leave the screen after you've flipped but before you've submitted your rule, when you rejoin the quarter will be there but you cannot create a rule to continue
   * Maybe keep the currentShape in localStorage